 Part memoir about astrophysics, the life of a scientist, and the politics involved, I was gripped from beginning to end - I read this one in three days, pretty fast for non-fiction.
 And the book fulfills on providing the answer to its title.

-The Night Circus The Night Circus by
+5. The Night Circus by Erin Morgenstern

-6. Size 12 Is Not Fat (Heather Wells, #1) Size 12 Is Not Fat (Heather Wells #1) by
+6. Size 12 Is Not Fat (Heather Wells #1) by Meg Cabot

 "Heather Wells Rocks!
 Or, at least, she did.
 That was before she left the pop-idol life behind after she gained a dress size or two -- and lost a boyfriend, a recording contract, and her life savings (when Mom took the money and ran off to Argentina)."

-Blood Song (Raven's Shadow #1) by
+7. Blood Song (Raven's Shadow #1) by Anthony Ryan

 "Tired from a grim war in America, Ross Poldark returns to his land and family, only to find his father has died, his estate is derelict, and the girl he loved is engaged to another.
 But then he rescues a half-starved urchin girl and takes her home; an act which, it turns out, will alter his life."

-Snipers by
+10. Snipers by Kristine Kathryn Rusch

 No comments: